joshenoy/sathyabh.at/content/blog/2008-09-30-presenting-chennai-tweetcamp.md

 ---
 <span style="text-decoration: line-through;">After a loong gap of about 2 and a half years, BarCamp Chennai 2[BCC2] is all set to rock your world!</span>

-<span style="text-decoration: line-through;">If you&#8217;re wondering what BarCamp is all about [as I was couple of months ago], BarCamp is an &#8220;unconference&#8221; &#8211; a venue where share, volunteer and participate in an open environment.
-The hallmark of BarCamp is that &#8211; there is no audience, all are participants!
-Participation can mean &#8211; giving a talk, demos, volunteering, or even blogging/twittering/podcasting/photography!</span>
+<span style="text-decoration: line-through;">If you're wondering what BarCamp is all about [as I was couple of months ago], BarCamp is an "unconference" - a venue where share, volunteer and participate in an open environment.
+The hallmark of BarCamp is that - there is no audience, all are participants!
+Participation can mean - giving a talk, demos, volunteering, or even blogging/twittering/podcasting/photography!</span>

 <!--more-->

-<span style="text-decoration: line-through;">If that&#8217;s gotten you all excited, head over to the <a href="https://barcampchennai.org/index.php?title=BCC2_Register" target="_blank">registration page &#8211; and enroll yourself</a>.
-If you want to know what&#8217;s going on behind the scenes or want to sponsor the event/ take part in behind-the-scenes operation, join the <a href="https://groups.google.com/group/barcampchennai" target="_blank">BarCamp Chennai group</a>.</span>
+<span style="text-decoration: line-through;">If that's gotten you all excited, head over to the <a href="https://barcampchennai.org/index.php?title=BCC2_Register" target="_blank">registration page - and enroll yourself</a>.
+If you want to know what's going on behind the scenes or want to sponsor the event/ take part in behind-the-scenes operation, join the <a href="https://groups.google.com/group/barcampchennai" target="_blank">BarCamp Chennai group</a>.</span>

 <span style="text-decoration: line-through;">BarChennai 2 is scheduled to be held on October 18th & 19th, 2008.
 The venue is being finalised, I will keep you guys updated.</span>